esquivelgor/Minireto-WebDev-Frontend/README.md

 - **React-Bootstrap**: It's a library of pre-built Bootstrap components that can be used in React applications.
 - **Next**: A React-based framework for building server-rendered applications and static websites with easy-to-use APIs.
 - **React**: A popular JavaScript library for building user interfaces.
 It uses a component-based approach to development.

+## Deployment

+The deployment was done using Railway that it is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.